 We should be doing everything we can to promote the view across Latin America that friendship with the United States is acknowledged, valued and rewarded by Washington.
 Sending an ambassador to Peru would be an important, and timely, next step to take.

-The presidents of Chile, Colombia, Mexico, and Peru—which together represent 36 percent of Latin America’s GDP—traveled to Cali, Colombia, on Tuesday for the seventh Pacific Alliance Summit.
-Spanish President Mariano Rajoy, Canadian Prime Minister Stephen Harper, Guatemalan President Otto Pérez Molina and representatives from Australia, Japan, New Zealand, and Uruguay also attended the high-level meeting as observers.
+The presidents of Chile, Colombia, Mexico, and Peru—which together represent 36 percent of Latin America’s GDP—begin arriving in Cali, Colombia, today for the seventh Pacific Alliance Summit.

 The most controversial outcome of last month’s second CELAC (Community of Latin American and Caribbean States) summit in Santiago, following close on the heels of the first EU-CELAC meeting, was the decision in Santiago to appoint Cuban President Raúl Castro to the chairmanship of the 33-member regional body.

 NOW ON AS/COA ONLINE